Event Bus¶

 Synchronous vs deferred dispatch¶

-bus.emit(event) # synchronous: handlers run before emit returns
+bus.publish(event) # synchronous: handlers run before publish returns

-emit runs handlers in registration order on the calling thread, then
+publish runs handlers in registration order on the calling thread,

-returns.
-Use it for events that must be observed before the next line of
+then returns.
+Use it for events that must be observed before the next

 self.events.flush_deferred() once per process tick, before any